IP SLA Tab

 -

 Another option would be to specify Down Action = Modify Subnet Metric.
-The Web UI automatically produces another field in which you can add a positive value to the current subnet metric.
+The Web UI automatically produces another field where you can add a positive value to the current subnet metric.
 Up Action = Default Subnet Action would return the subnet metric to its original value.

 IP SLA Edit Row